May 28, 2023

 The Council of the EU equated smart contracts with software for the Internet of things

-The Council of the European Union agreed to an amendment to data law, according to which smart contracts must provide for the possibility of forced termination.
+The Council of the European Union has agreed on an amendment to the law on data, according to which smart contracts should provide for the possibility of compulsory termination.

-Smart contracts are stored inblockchain programs that run automatically.
-This allows the parties to the agreement to save time and not depend on the actions or decisions of a third party.
+Смарт-контракты представляют собой хранящиеся in the blockchain there are programs that are executed automatically.
+This allows parties to the agreement to save time and not depend on the actions or decisions of a third party.

-The amendment bill was passed inthe European Parliament by an overwhelming majority and, according to the initiators of the amendment, "will allow data to be freely transferred within the EU and between sectors in the interests of business, researchers and public administrations."
+The amendment bill was adopted by the European Parliament by an overwhelming majority of votes and, according to the initiators of the amendment, "will allowdata to be freely transferred within the EU and across sectors for the benefit of business, researchers and public administrations."

-The future amendments caused the crypto communityconcerns about undermining the concept of decentralization and that smart contracts are inherently required to be automated and immutable programs.
-European Crypto Initiative founder Marina Markezic said it could be difficult, if not impossible, for most smart contracts to comply with the new rules.
+In the crypto community, the future amendments have raised concerns about undermining the concept of decentralization and the fact that smart contracts are inherently required to be automated and immutable programs.
+The founder of the European Crypto Initiative, Marina Markezic, said that for most smart contracts, it canbe difficult, if not impossible, to comply with the new rules.

-Earlier, the former Belgian finance minister, the economic representative of the right-wing political party ECR in the European Parliament called
+Earlier, the former Minister of Finance of Belgium, the economic representative of the right-wing political party ECR in the European Parliament, called

 EU authorities to immediately ban cryptocurrencies.